-The final piece in the sprinters armoury is to slightly modify technique in the final drive to the line - many female sprinters accomplish this with a slight quickening of tempo through shortening of action.
+The final piece in the sprinter's armoury is to modify technique in the final drive to the line slightly - many female sprinters accomplish this with a slight quickening of tempo through shortening of action.
 Male sprinters often find a deliberately longer drive of the arms can work to extend the stride.
-Neither serve to reaccelerate only minimize speed loss.
+Neither serves to reaccelerate only minimize speed loss.
 Both appear to have merits depending, not necessarily, on the gender of the athlete.

 This article first appeared in: